KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 **Changing Date Format for discovery table date columns**

 It is also possibile to change the format used to show date columns inside discovery table:
-In order to do that, click on style for date columns in edit mode
+In order to do that, click on style for date columns fields in edit mode

 .. figure:: media/image493.png
 And change the "date format" property